-\Foreign Language is required by most law schools.
-If student plans to attend a school where same is not required elective subjects may be taken instead.
-Psychology and Philosophy are recommended electives.
+Foreign Language is required by most law schools.
+If students plan to attend a school where same is not required, elective subjects may be taken instead.
+Psychology 201, English 211, 201 and 202 are recommended electives.

 7. PRE-MEDICINE AND PRE-DENTISTRY COURSE.